Form an LLC in Connecticut 2026 | $369 Total | USLLCGlobal

 Every formation package includes:

-• Certificate of Organization filing with Connecticut Secretary of State
+• Certificate of Organization filing with the Connecticut Secretary of State

 • One year of registered agent service in Connecticut